British Jews: Education

 The majority of Jewish schools in Britain are funded by the government.
 Jewish educational centres are plentiful, large-scale projects.
-One of the country's most famous Jewish schools is the state-funded JFS in London which opened in 1732 and has about 2100 students.
+One of the country's most famous Jewish schools is the state-funded JFS in London which opened in 1732 and has about 2,100 students.
 It is heavily over-subscribed and applies strict rules on admissions, which led to a discrimination court case, R (E) v Governing Body of JFS, in 2009.
 In 2011, another large state-funded school opened in North London named JCoSS, the first cross-denomination Jewish secondary school in the UK.
+However, some of the all-day educational establishments in the Haredi community of Stamford Hill have been accused of neglecting secular skills such as English and maths, but claim not to be schools under the technical meaning of the Department for Education.